Hunter, New York: History

-The town was formed on January 27, 1813 from the town of Windham, but was then called "Edwardsville".
+The town was formed on January 27, 1813, from the town of Windham, but was then called "Edwardsville".
 The name of "Hunter" was assumed in 1814, named after John Hunter.
-Afterwards, the town lost some territory to the town of Saugerties in 1814 and to Jewett in 1849.
+Afterwards, the town lost some territory to Saugerties in 1814 and to Jewett in 1849.

 The area became a popular tourism destination in the late 19th and early 20th centuries.
 It was served by the Ulster and Delaware Railroad, which brought tourists to resort towns throughout the Catskill Mountains.